Andrew1J/DASH/README.md

 ## Description
 ### Features Our Shell Implements
 - Implemented trimming spaces and tabs from input
-- Command-line argument to change prompt style
+- Command-line argument to change prompt style (when running binary)
   - Invoke dash with `--prompt-style <style>` where `<style>` is an integer from 0-2, inclusive
   - Defaults to style 0
   - Invalid inputs default to style 0
+- Multipiping + Redirection (behavior mimics that of Bash)

 ### Attempted Features
 -